 Another challenge, the Romantic Road in Germany, I am doing with my sisters and some friends.
 Each person is putting in the mileage a different way.
 Some are putting in all their steps, others like me just by walking.

 The challenge is completely based upon an honor system.
-If you want to put in miles that you did not actually do, no one can stop you or tell you the miles are not legitimate.
+If you want to put in miles that you did not do, no one can stop you or tell you the miles are not legitimate.

-I really love the virtual challenge because you can follow along on a map where you are traveling.
-Challenges like the Conquer Challenge will send you postcards along the way and tell you about some historic sites you would see as if you were actually traveling to that area.
-Other challenges as the Pacer Virtual Challenge have a lot of information about the area you are virtually traveling on their app.
+I love the virtual challenge because you can follow along on a map where you are traveling.
+Challenges like the Conquer Challenge will send you postcards along the way and tell you about some historic sites you would see as if you were traveling to that area.
+Other challenges as the Pacer Virtual Challenge, have a lot of information about the area you are virtually traveling on their app.

-6 – Google Street View Shows Your Surroundings
+6 – Google Street View Shows Your Surroundings On the Virtual Challenge

 I love the Google Street View integration on many of the virtual challenges.
 You can go to the app, and if there is a street view from Google, you can see exactly where you are on the virtual challenge.

 This is one of my favorite parts of the challenges.
 Sometimes I am in a lovely housing area or right outside a pub or Fish ‘n Chips shop, or I might find that I am under some bridge or an area that does not look like a great area.
-This is one of the fun parts about the challenges; with Google street view, you can virtually see where you would be if you were actually traveling to that location in person.
+This is one of the fun parts about the challenges; with Google street view, you can virtually see where you would be if you were traveling to that location in person.

 7 – You Usually Get A Medal or Certificate

 These medals are usually quite large and make for a great display.
-On some of the Facebook groups, you read of people who were so proud of their accomplishments they walked around all day long with their medals hanging around their necks.
-For many people, like me, receiving a medal at the end of this challenge is a great motivator.
+On some of the Facebook groups, you read of people who were so proud of their accomplishments that they walked around all day long with their medals hanging around their necks.
+For many people like me, receiving a medal at the end of this challenge is a great motivator.

 8 – There Is A Challenge Entrance Fee

-This is a paid challenge the same way you would pay an entrance fee to join a race for your local community.
+This is a paid challenge, the same way you would pay an entrance fee to join a race for your local community.
 I have found the cost to complete these challenges very reasonable.

-Normally when you pay for a challenge you receive the following:
+Normally when you pay for a challenge, you receive the following:

 - Medal – Most of the challenges have some medal or certificate.
 I find the medals are a great way to keep me motivated.

-9 – You Can Set Up A Group, Team or Community
+9 – You Can Set Up A Group, Team, or Community

 10 – Some People Do It To Raise Funds or Team Building

-Some of the challenge platforms will allow you to set up your own challenge to raise funds or set up a Corporate wellness plan for all your employees.
+Some of the challenge platforms will allow you to set up your challenge to raise funds or set up a Corporate wellness plan for all your employees.
 I know that the Conquer Challenges has both of these features.

-11- It Is A Great Motivator
+11- Virtual Challenges Are A Great Fitness Motivator